swagger-api/swagger.io-docs/docs/spec-explained/enums.md

 ## Enums

-You can use the `enum` keyword to specify the possible values of a request parameter or a model property.
+You can use the `enum` keyword to specify possible values of a request parameter or a model property.

 For example, the sort parameter in: